justincy/signs-of-the-second-coming/questions.md

 * When do the islands become one land?

-* What is the "great sign in heaven?"
+* What is the "sign of the Son of Man?"
 Is it Christ coming in the clouds?
 Or the unrolling of heaven as a scroll?
 Or something else?

-* What is the order of Christ's appearances?
-I have scriptures saying he comes in the clouds before standing on Mount Olive and others saying the reverse.
+    Teachings of the Prophet Joseph Smith, p287: "But what will the world do?
+They will say it is a planet, a comet, etc. But the Son of Man will come as the sign of the coming of the Son of Man, which will be as a light of the morning coming out of the east.

 * Does Christ come in the clouds immediately after the heaven is unrolled as a scroll?
 I.e. does it open so that he can return?
 Or is it a separate event?